-40 years’ old travel and tourism VAT scheme needs reform to reflect market developments – potential slip into 2024 for proposals
+40 years’ old travel and tourism VAT scheme needs reform to reflect market developments – slips into 2024 for proposals

-The ongoing public consultation on the review of tourism VAT regime is progressing in 2023.
-This is looking to review the scheme to reflect modern online buying, improving intra-EU transport and the effects of Brexit.
+The 2023 review of the tourism VAT regime has been put on hold.
+The review was looking to revamp the scheme to reflect modern online buying, improving intra-EU transport and the effects of Brexit.

-Whilst the aim is to produce a study in early 2023, with proposals for reforms in later 2023, EC has now indicated that this may slip into early 2024.
-A joint meeting with Member States and businesses is expected to be organised early February.
+Whilst the aim was to produce a study in early 2023, with proposals for reforms in later 2023, EC has now indicated that it is now paused until at least 2024.

 Ongoing review aims